OlegKolesnikovCode/Clinical-Research-App/README.md

 # 🧠 Clinical Research Tracker: Correctness Under Failure

-**The High Signal:** A backend system engineered to maintain absolute data integrity under concurrency, partial failure, and invalid input.
-This project moves enforcement from the volatile application layer to the **immutable database layer.**
+**The High Signal:** A constraint-driven system engineered to preserve integrity-critical data.
+This project moves away from "trusting the code" and moves toward **enforceable invariants** through database constraints, atomic transactions, and FSM-controlled workflows.

 ---

 ### ⚡ System Guarantees
-* **Atomic Operations:** All-or-nothing writes via single-transaction boundaries.
-* **Deterministic Concurrency:** Race conditions resolved by DB-level unique constraints.
+* **Atomic Enrollment:** Participant creation and visit generation commit or rollback as a single unit.
+* **Concurrency-Safe Identity:** Duplicate participants are rejected at the DB level, preventing race-condition duplicates.
-* **Workflow Integrity:** Finite State Machine (FSM) rejects invalid state transitions.
+* **Workflow Integrity:** A centralized Finite State Machine (FSM) rejects invalid visit transitions.
-* **Temporal Accuracy:** Strict UTC normalization eliminates timezone drift.
+* **Temporal Stability:** UTC fixed-hour normalization prevents timezone drift and scheduling errors.
+* **Safe Failure:** All errors (validation or constraint violations) result in a clean state with zero "zombie" records.

 ---